jewelsofthought/neshama/site/posts/freedom/week_4/netzach.md

 Whenever we work with the image of the Tree, we need to sense and appreciate the function represented by the right and the left side.
 The right side is seen as the side of expression and of force, the left as the side of receptivity (not passivity) and form.
 One cannot exist without the other, and therefore neither can, in any real sense, be superior.
 But we learn more deeply about each by paying attention to the other.[^1]

 The two sides of the Tree call us to remember the difference between the container and that which it contains.
 Form provides the vehicle through which the force can actualise.
-The side of force provides the ‘juice’ for the side of form.
+The side of force provides the 'juice' for the side of form.

-**Netzach**, like the other two _sefirot_ on the right side of the Tree of Life, represents Energy as force, which will take particular shape and form at the corresponding _sefirah_ on the left side of the Tree. **Hod**, **Netzach’s** partner, provides the forms for perception and sensation; **Netzach** symbolises the energy yearning to be held in such forms.
+**Netzach**, like the other two _sefirot_ on the right side of the Tree of Life, represents Energy as force, which will take particular shape and form at the corresponding _sefirah_ on the left side of the Tree. **Hod**, **Netzach's** partner, provides the forms for perception and sensation; **Netzach** symbolises the energy yearning to be held in such forms.

 Through remaining aware of these two polarities, we can appreciate more deeply the vital energy that vibrates behind all unique perceptions, and is independent of any specific perception.
 This is the very energy that flow into the sensations that we experience, and it is both through the situation in which they arose, and our manner of expressing them that we will experience them as positive or negative.